Exit Glacier: Access

 The Exit Glacier is especially notable for being a drive up glacier (similar to the Mendenhall Glacier of Juneau).
 A spur road off the Seward Highway leads to the only road accessible portion of the Kenai Fjords National Park.
 A system of hiking trails lead to the terminus of the glacier and up to the Harding Icefield itself.
 Although it is one of the Harding Icefield's smaller glaciers, it is one of the most visited because of its easy accessibility and abundant hiking trails around and above the glacier.
 Exit Glacier is accessible year-round.
 Upon the arrival of snow, usually in mid-November, the road is closed to cars but open to a wide range of winter recreation: from snow machines, dogsleds, fat-tire bicycles, and cross-country skiers.

 Ranger programs

 Ranger-led walks to Exit Glacier are available at 10 am, 11 am, 1 pm, and 2 pm daily during the summer season.
 These walks are approximately 1–2 hours long.
 "Ranger Talks" are held in the Exit Glacier Pavilion at 12:30 pm.
 These last approximately 20–30 minutes.
 A guided hike to Marmot Meadows along the Harding Icefield trail is also available every day of the summer season at 9 am and lasts 3 to 4 hours.

+Climate

+Seward 8 NW, is a weather station at the foot of Exit Glacier, near the Exit Glacier trailhead and campground.
+Exit Glacier has a subarctic climate (Köppen Dfc), with long, cold winters and short, cool summers.